Hafizah Geter | Longreads | November 2018 | 32 minutes (8,050 words)

 “After slavery, our fathers and grandfathers became the slave masters of the house,” my father says so matter-of-factly it becomes the perfect snapshot of what history has unleashed in my blood.
 Was it watching their wives and daughters be assaulted over and over through the generations and not being able to stop it that destroyed our men?
 Did they so deeply internalize their helplessness that when they were freed they mimicked the only version of “master of the house” they had ever seen?
 Or were the men I come from simply born mean?

-After slavery, in my family tree, fathers continued this legacy of abuse and incest, raping their daughters and granddaughters — believing that they were entitled to women, even if it was their own kin.
-My grandmother and my great aunts, save one, spent their lives being assaulted in some way by the man that bore them.
-By the time the last child came along, her siblings, bone tired of being broken into, summoned their collective strength to save her.
-To save at least one.
+After slavery, in my family tree, some fathers continued this legacy of abuse, but with no one to execute it on other than their own kin.
+My grandmother, the oldest of thirteen children, spent her life being assaulted by men that claimed to love her, including her own father—a fact she would confess to her own son, my father, years after I’d been born.
+By the time her own children came along, any strength she had, she saved and summoned for them, leaving her own self to the wolves she knew so well.
 I have no framework for understanding how the women I come from survived inside the heart of the unimaginable.
 Which, I suppose is exactly what they wanted.
 For their children and their grandchildren to live as actual children, to live untouched.
 Were my grandmother still alive, she would find a glimmer of God, a solace in the fact that I can’t imagine the horrors of her life.

 “Because you couldn’t stop or punish the slave master for anything, we talked about and performed forgiveness,” my father says, speaking from the hole his pain has gutted in him.
 “We performed forgiveness without naming, repentance, or justice for so long that we ended up repeating the slave master’s crimes in our own family.”
 He says “we” as though we’re still there, trapped in the wrong century.
 “Eventually, you have generation after generation who grow up watching Black girls and women get raped by white men, including their white fathers,” mine says, reminding me of the lightness of my skin.

-My father reminds me that even if a child escapes incest and rape, it is simply enough to be surrounded by it, says that history taught our family that being assaulted was simply the lot for Black girls and women.
+My father reminds me that even if a child escapes incest and rape, it is simply enough to be surrounded by it, says that history teaches that being assaulted is simply the lot for Black girls and women.
 My father warns: rage, it can be inherited.

 Aunt Sarah relished the Black Auntie’s leeway in wringing your arm from its socket, and though, beyond that, she never laid a hand on me, when I think of her rage, I imagine it man-shaped.
 A whip in hand.
 The winding up.
 The snap down.
 Snap, snap.
 Again, again.
 The exhaustion from the beating given, welcomed, waited for.
 I don’t know how else to describe it, but the way Aunt Sarah hated me cleaned her.
 The older I get, the more often I wonder, had she the freedom to hit me, if it might have healed something deep within her.
 When I share this thought with a friend over text, she simply says, “No, it wouldn’t have.”
 When I tell my therapist, she looks at me like I’m the saddest thought in the world.
 That nothing could have taken away my Aunt’s pain, not even my own, injures me like a blade.
 A rage like Aunt Sarah’s, do only Black people have?